OSINT: How to find information on anyone

 - ScrapedIn — a Python script that scrapes profile data and imports it into XLSX file (intended to be used with Google Spreadsheets).

-Internet is the ocean of data and looking for the information manually might be time-consuming and not effective, plus automated tools could make correlation you wouldn’t spot otherwise.
+The Internet is an ocean of data and looking for the information manually might be time-consuming and not effective, plus automated tools could make correlations you wouldn’t spot otherwise.
 It all depends on your case, whether you need to use these tools or not, as most of them have a steep learning curve and are required to solve complex problems.
 Thus, if you need to accomplish several simple tasks — don’t bother installing software, just use online services and standalone scripts I have described earlier.
 To save some time and have an investigative environment ready, with all of these described below tools installed (excerpt FOCA), you can download Buscador OS — Linux Virtual Machine that is pre-configured for OSINT.

 SpiderFoot is one of the best reconnaissance tools out there if you want to automate OSINT as it can be used to query more than 100 public data sources simultaneously and its modularity allows to fine-tune queried sources.
 What I personally liked is scanning by use cases.
-There are four different use cases: get everything and everything about the target, understand what your target exposes to the Internet (done through web crawling and search engine use), query blacklists and other sources to check target’s maliciousness and gather intelligence through different open sources.
+There are four different use cases: get everything and everything about the target, understand what your target exposes to the Internet (done through web crawling and search engine use), query blacklists and other sources to check target’s maliciousness, and gather intelligence through different open sources.
 The last one is ideal for passive reconnaissance.

 FOCA (Fingerprinting Organizations with Collected Archives) is a tool for extracting hidden information and metadata from analyzed documents.
 When all documents are analyzed and metadata extracted it does automated metadata analysis to establish which documents were created by the same user.
 Also, it does correlation by server and printer.
 The latest version is available only for Windows.